IanMitchellOR-UAM/OmegaUp/README.md

 ---

-### 🚨 Disclaimer
+### 🔒 Disclaimer 🔒

-> **Note:**
-> These solutions are intended solely for educational purposes.
-If you choose to use them for academic tasks, such as university or high school assignments, please be aware that you do so at your own risk.
-I am not responsible for any consequences arising from their use.
+Important: These solutions are intended solely for educational purposes and personal reference.
+Their use in exams, academic assignments, or any activities that violate your institution’s policies is strictly prohibited.
+By using this material, you assume full responsibility for any actions you may take, and the author of this repository is not liable for any consequences resulting from improper use.
->
-> Sharing these solutions is an act of good faith—use them wisely and responsibly.

 ---